scikit-hep/iminuit/doc/about.rst

 **Support for Cython**

-iminuit was designed to work with Cython functions, in order to speed up the minimization of complex functions.
+iminuit was designed to work with Cython functions, in order to speed up the minimisation of complex functions.

 **Successor of PyMinuit**